mflowgen/mflowgen/README.md

     % cd alloy-asic
     % TOP=$PWD

-Configure for the default design (i.e., GcdUnit) with the default open-source 45nm ADK and open-source ASIC toolflow. **Note**: To use the commercial toolflow, open `designs/GcdUnit/.mflow.yml` and select `construct-commercial.py` instead of `construct-open.py`.
+Configure for the example design (i.e., GcdUnit) with the default open-source 45nm ADK and open-source ASIC toolflow. **Note**: To try the commercial toolflow, open `designs/GcdUnit/.mflow.yml` and select `construct-commercial.py` instead of `construct-open.py`.